dokester/BayesicFitting/README.md

 ## 1. History

 The BayesicFitting package is a python version of the the fitter classes in Herschel Common Science System (HCSS).
+HCSS was the all encompassing software system for the operations and analysis of the ESA satelite Herschel.
 The HCSS version was written in JAVA mostly by me.
 I encoded features and classes that were requested by my Herschel colleagues or that I remembered having used myself during my lifelong career as data analyst for earlier satellites as IRAS, ISO and AKARI.
 So most of the stuff in here was needed and used at a certain moment in time.
-Even now the package is developing in directions that are needed by my work for JWST.
+Even now the package is developing in directions that are needed by my work for the James Webb Space Telescope (JWST).

 The HCSS system is in the public domain under GPL3.
 It was used by the 3 instrument groups of the Herschel satellite to write calibration and